Dudu (footballer, born 17 April 1990)

-Luis Eduardo Chebel Klein Nunes (born 17 April 1990), commonly known as Dudu (杜度), is a professional footballer who plays as centre-back or defensive midfielder for Hong Kong Premier League club Lee Man.
+Luis Eduardo Chebel Klein Nunes (born 17 April 1990), commonly known as Dudu (杜度), is a professional footballer who currently plays as centre-back or defensive midfielder for Hong Kong Premier League club Kitchee.
 Born in Brazil, he plays for the Hong Kong national team.

 Club career

 Dudu came through the youth system of Brazilian Série A giants Santos, where he once captained Neymar.

 In 2013, he transferred to Resende.
 Dudu scored the winning header for Resende, in their 3-2 away win at national giants Flamengo.

 In the summer of 2016, Dudu joined Hong Kong Premier League club Tai Po.
 In the 2018–19 season, he was part of the squad that won Tai Po's historical first-ever league title.
 In the 2019–20 season, he captained the club, becoming the first foreign captain in Tai Po's history.

-On 1 June 2020, it was revealed that Dudu had agreed to sign with R&F. On 14 October 2020, Dudu left the club after its withdrawal from the HKPL in the new season.
+On 1 June 2020, it was revealed that Dudu had agreed to sign with R&F. On 14 October 2020, Dudu left the club after the club withdrew from the HKPL at the start of the new season.

 On 3 February 2021, it was revealed that Dudu had agreed to sign with Eastern.

 On 4 July 2021, Dudu joined Southern.

 On 20 June 2023, Dudu joined Lee Man.

+On 11 July 2026, Dudu joined Kitchee.